sig-gis/postFireRecovery/README.md

 This repository contains the codebase for the PostFireRecovery Project, a Django-based web application.
 It leverages Docker to manage the services like Nginx, Gunicorn, and PostgreSQL.

+** As of 2024-09-08 the production website does not use Docker.
+See below for maintenance tips and tricks. **

 ## Pre-requisites

 - Docker and Docker Compose installed